250 hours leading to IYN (Independent Yoga Network) teaching qualification.

 This course is the beginning of an exciting and enriching path as a Yoga teacher.
 We will encourage you to share from the depth of your own experience.
 Your personal practice will be core to bringing your emergent ‘inner teacher’ to life and to the world!

-The training takes place over 10 weekends, an 8 day retreat and apprentice hours.
-You will learn to teach in the style of Integral Vinyasa Flow – with plenty of Kramas (modifications) to make your teaching accessible to all.
-You will also complete a written assignment, maintain a personal journal, and undertake group work leading to a presentation in a chosen yogic topic.
+The training takes place over 12 weekends and apprentice hours.
+You will learn to teach in the style of Yogasara Krama Vinyasa Tantra – Kramas are (modifications) to make your teaching accessible to all.
+You will also complete a written assignment, maintain a personal journal, and undertake group work leading to a presentation about a specific yogic topic.
 You will teach your fellow students and be asked to review/reflect on your teaching experiences and receive feedback.

 Each weekend will weave together the multifaceted aspects of yoga- practice and theory.